relloyd/halfpipe/README.md

 To get started, you essentially need to create a Lambda with environment variables that mimic existing CLI arguments and flags.

-For instructions and sample environment variables, take a look at this blog: https://bit.ly/3ojAcPN
+For instructions and sample environment variables, take a look at [this blog](https://halfpipe.sh/blog/07-running-halfpipe-in-aws-lambda/).

 ## Notes